 Step 2 - Prepare Veneer Countertop

-In order to apply the veneer laminate that you purchased remove all items on top of the counter.
-Clean the countertop with soap and water and make sure that it is clean and dry before you begin the process of applying the veneer laminate.
+In order to apply the veneer laminate you purchased, remove all items on top of the counter.
+Clean the countertop with soap and water and make sure it is clean and dry before you begin the process of applying the veneer laminate.

 Step 3 - Apply Adhesive to Veneer Countertop

 Apply a layer of adhesive to the top of the veneer countertop.
 The adhesive is needed to adhere the laminate to the top of the counter.
 Be sure to spread the adhesive evenly and completely throughout the countertop in order to get a good adhesion when you lay the laminate on top.